IanFinlayson/exploring-cs/chapter01.md

 working*.
 This was important in the past because it meant you only had to be really clever once, to come up with the algorithm in the first place.
-After that you, and anyone else, could just follow the algorithm\'s instructions to solve new problems with it.
-As a child, you didn\'t have to understand all of the logic behind the adding algorithm to use it.
+After that you, and anyone else, could just follow the algorithm's instructions to solve new problems with it.
+As a child, you didn't have to understand all of the logic behind the adding algorithm to use it.
 Nowadays this is even more important because most algorithms are not followed by people, but by computers.
-Computers don\'t understand anything, but they can be made to follow the steps of an algorithm automatically.
+Computers don't understand anything, but they can be made to follow the steps of an algorithm automatically.